65 Places to Sell Your Stuff Online for Extra Money

 First Things First

-In 2011, the Wall Street Journal reported that Americans spend $1.2 trillion on items and services they don't need.
+A 2019 survey revealed that the average American spends $1,497 per month on non-essential items, which can add up to almost $18,000 a year.
 That's a lot of stuff cluttering up people's homes, attics and garages.
 If you have a ton of unwanted and unused items, there could be a source of extra income, as well as cleaning out space in your home.

 To get started: